sebasibarguen/udacity-nanodegree-visualization/README.md

 #### Ideas for improvement

-- [ ] change DepDelay to a more understandable name in pop overs
+- [x] change DepDelay to a more understandable name in pop overs
 - [ ] reasons for picking bar and line
 - [ ] length of delay and number of flights related?
+- [ ] mention where all data comes from, and that it's all for 2008

 ##### For the future:
 - [ ] add a dynamic grid table, with the ability to change the data for a given year